VT Markets vs Libertex (Forex Club) Comparison

 Who offers more research tools, VT Markets or Libertex (Forex Club)?

-In terms of research and research tools Libertex (Forex Club) gives traders the following tools: Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading.
-In comparison VT Markets has the tools listed here: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources), Trading Central (Recognia) and Social Trading / Copy Trading.
-Both do not have Autochartist.
+In terms of research and research tools VT Markets gives traders the following tools: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources), Trading Central (Recognia) and Social Trading / Copy Trading.
+In comparison Libertex (Forex Club) has the tools listed here: Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading., neither have Autochartist